zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 Just open the entry file (like `~/blog/2024-01-01-blog-entry.md` or `~/blog/2024-01-01-blog-entry/index.md`) and make your changes.

-#### Additional details and options

-For additional details and options, refer to the [Docusaurus blog documentation](https://docusaurus.io/docs/blog).

 #### Remove the blog

 If you don't want a blog as part of your site, just:

 1. Delete the `~/blog` folder.
 2. Open `~/docusaurus.config.js`.
+3. Search for 'presets' and delete the `blog` entry.
-3. Delete the 'Blog' entry in the navigation bar configuration by searching for 'Blog' and deleting the entry.
+4. In the `themeConfig.navbar.items` section, delete the 'Blog' entry in the navigation bar configuration by searching for 'Blog' and deleting the entry.
 It should look something like:
 ```
 {to: '/blog', label: 'Blog', position: 'left'},
 ```

-Delete everything between the `{}` curly braces.
+#### Additional blog details and options

+For additional details and options, refer to the [Docusaurus blog documentation](https://docusaurus.io/docs/blog).

 ### Adding documentation entries